 Problems with difficult cattlemen were worsened by a drought that crippled central Australia from 1924.
 Aboriginals gravitated to the few remaining good waterholes at Coniston and Broadmeadows, spearing cattle to supplement their meagre diet.
-In August 1928, Charles Young, a pastoralist on Cockatoo Creek reported things were bad Coniston way and “the niggers seemed to be out of control”.
+In August 1928, Cockatoo Creek pastoralist Charles Young reported things were bad at Coniston and “the niggers seemed to be out of control”.
 Young said they came to his camp demanding food and tobacco.
 “They all had spears and boomerangs and were semi-civilised blacks,” Young said.
 “We were armed with Winchester rifles all the time.
-I fired over the heads of the blacks several times with the result that they cleared out.”
-With settlers and Indigines competing for the same resources, central Australia was a tinderbox ready to ignite.
+I fired over the heads of the blacks several times (and) they cleared out.”
+With settlers and locals competing for the same resources, central Australia was a tinderbox ready to ignite.

-The spark was Fred Brooks, a veteran cattle hand at Coniston, aged 67 in 1928.
-Brooks had known Stafford for many years and helped him establish Coniston.
-However there was no money for wages during the drought so he supplemented income by dingo trapping.
+The spark was Fred Brooks, a veteran Coniston cattle hand, aged 67 in 1928.
+Brooks had known Stafford for years and helped him establish Coniston.
+There was no money for wages during the drought so he supplemented income by dingo trapping.
 He bought two camels and took two Aboriginal boys on an expedition.
 Brooks knew the local Aborigines and was not worried by growing tensions.
 The party set up camp at Yurrkuru Soakage near Warlpiri families Fred probably knew from seasonal work at Coniston.

 Once Stafford found out about Brooks’ murder, he rang Police Commissioner John Cawood in Alice Springs.
-Cawood said mounted constable George Murray was heading to the region to investigate cattle killings in Pine Hill and Coniston country.
-Murray was the local “Protector of Aborigines” and drove to Stafford’s property to borrow horses for patrols.
+Cawood said mounted constable and “Protector of Aborigines” George Murray was heading to the region to investigate cattle killings in Pine Hill and Coniston.
+Murray drove to Stafford’s property to borrow horses for patrols.
 Murray was a war veteran and Cawood’s formal instructions were to arrest the culprits and avoid violence where possible.
 But it was tacitly understood Murray would “teach them a lesson”.
 Murray arrived at Coniston on August 12 and interviewed Brooks’ black accomplices.
 He was there three days later when two warriors arrived.
 After a scuffle Murray shot and wounded one and chained them to a tree overnight.
 The two men were on a list of 20 people Murray believed were involved in the murder.

 The following day Murray led a patrol of seven including Stafford and his two prisoners to a Warlpiri camp 18km west of Coniston.

 The next encounter was at Six Mile Soak where Saxby said they surrounded a camp.
 He was stationed at the back to see none escaped.
-“I could tell that the blacks were showing fight, by their talk and the rattle of their weapons,” Saxby said.
+“I could tell the blacks were showing fight, by their talk and the rattle of their weapons,” Saxby said.
 He heard Murray telling them to put down their weapons then heard shots.
-“The blacks saw me coming and threw a couple of spears at me,” he said.
+“The blacks saw me coming and threw a couple of spears,” he said.
 “I jumped off my horse and fired four or five shots with my rifle.
 I do not know whether I hit them or not.
 I certainly tried.”
 At least six more were dead.
-The killing party thenfollowed blacks towards the WA border where the spree continued.
-When later asked by the Board of Inquiry, “Did you shoot to kill Mr Murray?” he responded, “Every time.”
-When asked, “You did not want to be bothered with wounded blackfellows?” he responded, “Well, what could I do with wounded blackfellows?”
+The killing party followed blacks towards the WA border where the spree continued.
+When later asked by the Board of Inquiry, “Did you shoot to kill Mr Murray?” he responded, “Every time…Well, what could I do with wounded blackfellows?”

-Missionary Annie Lock was horrified by the tales she was hearing from natives.
-As she put it, it was “the story of one surprise visit after another to native camps by the police, each time resulting in the shooting and killing of natives.”
+Missionary Annie Lock was horrified by tales natives were telling her.
+As she put it, “the story of one surprise visit after another to native camps by the police, each time resulting in the shooting and killing of natives.”
 Some told her there were 80 killed, others had a smaller total.
-“At the official enquiry, some months later, the number given was 17, but 70 was the number generally believed in the bush,” she said.
+“At the official inquiry the number given was 17, but 70 was the number generally believed in the bush,” she said.

-Commissioner Cawood needed to someone to investigate Morton’s attackers but Murray had gone too far.
-Yet because of a shortage of manpower, Murray was instructed to prepare for a third patrol to Morton’s Broadmeadows station.
+Commissioner Cawood needed to investigate Morton’s attackers but Murray had gone too far.
+Yet because of a manpower shortage, Murray was instructed to prepare for a third patrol to Morton’s Broadmeadows station.
 The killings continued wherever Murray’s party encountered Aborigines.
 In one incident, Murray reported “even after several shots were fired it did not steady them.
 When order was restored it was found there were eight killed.”
 At the end of the patrol Murray and Morton estimated they had killed 14 warriors.
 The killing ended when Murray had to go to Darwin for the trial of two men accused of Brooks’ murder.

 The trial of Padygar and Arkirkra was brief.
 It started on November 7, 1928, three months after Brooks’ death.
 Murray summarised the first patrol where Padygar was arrested at the start and Arkirka at the end.
 But the one white, Bruce Chapman, who had seen Brooks’ body, was himself dead.
 Murray admitted he shot to kill in reprisal.
-The jury needed just 15 minutes to acquit the pair.
-The Darwin correspondent for the Adelaide newspaper said “Press, pulpit, and the general public unanimously agree with the jury’s verdict in the aboriginal trial, and are shocked by the candid admissions of the police that they shot to kill natives who showed fight when overtaken.”
+The jury acquitted the pair in 15 minutes.
+The Adelaide newspaper wrote “Press, pulpit, and the general public unanimously agree with the jury’s verdict in the aboriginal trial, and are shocked by the candid admissions of the police they shot to kill natives who showed fight when overtaken.”

 Bruce chose the Board with a whitewash in mind, over the considerable protests of McGregor and others.
 The chairman was a Cairns police magistrate, the second a SA police inspector and the third was Commissioner Cawood.
 The inquiry went from December 30, 1928 to January 16, 1929, with a closure summary February 7.
-It called 30 witnesses but skimmed over the issue of settlers taking Aboriginal wives apart from a few denials by bushmen.
-They blamed the Missionaries for preaching a doctrine of equality, even though none were in the Coniston area before the attacks.
+It called 30 witnesses but skimmed over the issue of settlers taking Aboriginal wives apart from a few bushman denials.
+They blamed Missionaries for preaching a doctrine of equality, even though none were at Coniston before the attacks.
 Cawood instructed Murray to keep quiet about the second patrol in which he admitted 14 had died, to add to the 17 officially admitted in the first patrol.
 Murray never conceded the combined 31 deaths constituted a massacre.
 He was a policeman doing his job.
 Policeman Paddy from Murray’s party was the only Aboriginal witness called.
 He lied about seeing Brooks’ body and was never cross-examined.

 The findings were inevitable.
 Murray accepted responsibility for most deaths.
 The board accepted Murray’s evidence he had always called upon Aboriginal men to put down their weapons and that he only shot in self-defence.
 The Board concluded the shootings were justified and they blamed “cheeky” Aborigines intent on driving whites from their country.
 Though the Board accepted there was a drought, it agreed with Murray’s comment: “There was no such thing as starvation in any part of the country I have travelled to.”
 The whitewash concluded.

 Mervyn Hartwig’s “The Coniston Killings” (1960) had access to Murray as well as Luck and other pastors.
 He said 70 to 105 is “the more correct number”.
 Kimber thinks it was 70 to 80 but “a further 100 or more people, mostly men, were shot in the station country under consideration, and in a wider general area from Central Mount Wedge in a western arc through Mount Farewell to Tanami.”
-For the Warlpiri spread far from their lands, Coniston’s consequences continue to this day.
-However for the majority of whites on the frontier, the frontier war was over and the bloodbath was justified to “teach the blacks a lesson”.
+For the Warlpiri spread far from their lands, Coniston’s consequences continue.
+For most whites on the frontier, the war was over and the bloodbath was justified to “teach the blacks a lesson”.
 Over the years that conviction became unease and eventually descended into silence.
 Even today Coniston is peripheral, because it does not make us “feel comfortable and relaxed about our history.”